sineadcullinane/sineadcullinane.github.io/README.md

 # sineadcullinane.github.io

-Personal website made using only simple HTML and CSS
+Personal website made using only HTML and CSS

-To be updated for mobile and to make more responsive